 The bond would cost an estimated 10 cents more per $1,000 of assessed value over the current rate, bringing the total to $1.24.
-For example, owners of a home assessed at $300,000 could expect to pay $30 more per year or $2.50 more per month.
+For example, owners of a home with assessed value (not market value) of $300,000 could expect to pay $30 more per year or $2.50 more per month.

 The average age of our elementary and middle schools is 61 years old and two schools are 80 years old.
 This means their electrical, heating, and cooling systems are inefficient, out-of-date and in some cases so old the district cannot find replacement parts.

 An independent contractor completed a 950 page facilities analysis that identified needs in our 12 school buildings.
 Our two middle schools, built in 1958 and 1965 have been identified for replacement or significant remodeling.
 Additionally, every school across the district faces various safety and security concerns.
 Beyond replacing Gardiner Middle School and upgrading Ogden Middle School, this bond would address safety and security improvements at every school across the district.

 The number one priority of the bond would be increased safety and security at each elementary, middle, and high school.
 This would include entrance security systems, emergency communication systems, lockdown buttons, internal classroom door locks, fencing, and traffic flow safety improvements.

 An estimated $18.8M would be invested in safety and security improvements for all our schools.

 An estimated $131.3M would be invested in middle school expansion and improved safety and security through the replacement of Gardiner Middle School and the renovation of Ogden Middle School.

 An estimated $7.9M would be invested in district wide updates for schools & expanding career and technical education (CTE) opportunities.